 Toddlers spend much of their days exploring, which means lots of time spent on the go.
-Chances are, Baby is pretty active throughout the day, running circles around you as he moves from one activity to the next.
-(Wouldn’t it be nice if he could lend out some of that excess energy?)
+Chances are, Baby is pretty active throughout the day, running circles around you as they move from one activity to the next.
+(Wouldn’t it be nice if they could lend out some of that excess energy?)

 Between all the running, jumping, and climbing toddlers do, it’s a safe bet that they’re getting the exercise they need, but just to be safe, it can be helpful to know how much active playtime they’re supposed to be getting.
 It’s recommended toddlers get the following amount of activity each day:

 - At least 30 minutes of adult-led physical activity